clarisse-fong/restaurantReservationSystem/README.md

 Chegg skills gave user stories to inform what functions the user would need such as listing reservations, creating reservations, creating tables, assigning reservations to tables, updating the status of a reservation and table once its assigned.

-You can find the original assignment here [Thinkful-Ed/starter-restaurant-reservation](https://github.com/Thinkful-Ed/starter-restaurant-reservation).
+You can find the original assignment here [Thinkful-Ed/starter-restaurant-reservation](https://github.com/Thinkful-Ed/starter-restaurant-reservation),

+You can find the deployed backend [here](https://restaurantreservationsystem-backend.onrender.com) and the deployed frontend [here](https://restaurantreservationsystem-frontend.onrender.com).

 ## Client Descriptions